rsnazario/Library-JS/README.md

 # Library-JS
 This app is a small Book keeping Record that stores data in an array and displays the data on the webpage DOM.
+A user and create and delete the data inserted via the DOM.

 ## Built With